 Supporting Legs (Spurs):

-The legs are thin metal bars that are attached to the bottom of the drum.
+The legs are thin metal bars attached to the drum’s bottom.
 They stabilize the drum and can help keep it from sliding.
 Legs can be adjusted to change the angle at which a drummer strikes their bass drum.

 Tip: Keeping the drum off the floor is beneficial since it allows for more tone from the drum and does not dampen it.
 That said, keep it level, not with a raised front.